Read chapters

 "Remember, dear, to smile and be gracious," she reminded Catherine for what felt like the hundredth time.
 "You never know who might be watching."

-Would she ever be more than just a prize to be won?
-Each outing reminded her that her worth was tied to her ability to attract a suitor.
+She almost frowned at her mother's regular warning.
+Each outing reminded her that her worth hinged on her ability to attract a suitor.
 Was that all she was destined to be?

 Suppressing a sigh, Catherine acquiesced with a nod.
 "Yes, Mother."

-Upon entering the theatre's upper halls, they noticed that, despite arriving in good time, numerous patrons were already mingling about and chatting with one another.
-Mrs Berrington immediately spotted a friend of her husband in the salon and gestured to her husband to take his family to greet them.
-Although not the ideal companions, she figured that any company was better than standing alone.
+Upon entering the theatre's upper halls, they noticed that, despite arriving in good time, numerous patrons were already mingling and chatting.
+Mrs. Berrington immediately spotted a friend of her husband's in the salon and gestured to him to take his family to greet them.
+Although not ideal companions, she judged that any company was preferable to standing alone.

-"Ah, the theatre," Mrs Clayton mused, her eyes scanning the room as if she were assessing the competition.
+"Ah, the theatre," Mrs. Clayton mused, her eyes scanning the room as if she were assessing the competition.
 "A perfect venue for young ladies to showcase their finery and charm, is it not?
 My dear Georgiana has been preparing for this evening for days.
-Isn't that right, my darling?"
+Is that not right, my darling?"

-"Yes, Mama," Miss Clayton replied, her voice a melodious chime as she adjusted the ribbons of her gown, the lavender silk shimmering in the candlelight.
-"I do hope Mr Beresford will remark on my gown.
+"Yes, Mama," Miss Clayton replied, her voice light and pleased as she adjusted the ribbons of her gown, the lavender silk shimmering in the candlelight.
+"I do hope Mr. Beresford will remark on my gown.
 It's quite the latest fashion, you know."

 Catherine's mother, to this, did her duty and praised Miss Clayton's gown for the evening, which, in fact, was beautiful.
-Made from the finest silk fabric, the gown boasted a soft, pastel shade of lavender that shimmered under the glow of candlelight.
-However, her mother did not stop there but finished praising the gown with a well-directed barb when she asked if the dress was the one she had worn for such and such ball, purposely insinuating that she did not have enough dresses for the season.
+Made from the finest silk fabric, the gown boasted a soft, pastel shade of lavender that shimmered under the candlelight's glow.
+However, her mother did not stop there; she finished by praising the gown with a well-directed barb, asking whether the dress was the one she had worn to such and such a ball, thereby insinuating that she did not have enough dresses for the season.

 Of course, Catherine knew that her mother was aware that Miss Clayton had thirteen thousand for a dowry, three thousand more than her own daughter, and that was a mortal offence in her eyes.
-Now, she also heard that they are also interested in Mr Beresford.
+Now she had heard they were interested in Mr. Beresford, too.

-Catherine tried to be friendly to this young lady, doubly so after her mother attacked her dress.
-It was not a hardship for her as she was usually cheerful and generally social.
-Still, her endeavour proved difficult as the other lady – our heroine guessed – thought herself superior to Catherine on the premise that she was two years older and had more to offer financially.
-She sighed at this sign of playing the game of superiority.
+Catherine tried to be friendly to this young lady, especially after her mother had attacked her dress.
+It was not a hardship for her, as she was usually cheerful and sociable.
+Still, her endeavour proved difficult because the other lady, Catherine suspected, considered herself superior to her on the premise that she was two years older and had more to offer financially.
 Would Miss Clayton ever see her as a friend rather than a rival?
 Or would she forever be overshadowed by her more fortunate peers?

-Catherine had to learn quickly that people liked to hold their rank over others less fortunate, and this included not only the hardened personages of the season but the offsprings of such parents.
+Catherine soon learnt that people often sought to hold their rank over others less fortunate, and this included not only the hardened individuals of the season but also the offspring of such parents.

 At that point, Catherine was only half listening, and her eyes wandered behind Miss Clayton.
-As she so occupied herself, her eyes focused on a specific target of their own volition.
+At that point, Catherine scarcely listened at all; her eyes fixed upon someone behind Miss Clayton.

 Her body froze.

 About thirty feet away, a tall gentleman was greeting someone.
 She glanced at her partner to see if she noticed her change in demeanour, but she was still speaking away.
 She looked back toward the gentleman and gulped.
-Her heart raced, and she felt a rush of heat rise to her cheeks.
 She stepped half behind Miss Clayton so that she could still see him, but her person would be hidden from notice.
-Why was she so affected by his presence?
-It was as if he held the power to unravel her carefully constructed facade.
 She glanced away, reminding herself to act composed, and all she wanted was to remain invisible.

 She knew how ridiculous she was; the gentleman did not know her and probably never would.
 He could have his choice among the most accomplished and lovely young ladies.
 Surely, a gentleman of his stature would never cast a glance toward someone so ordinary as herself.
-For a moment, she imagined herself a younger version of a countess she had met.
-She could meet him then on equal footing… She made herself concentrate on her partner, but it was a challenge.
+She forced herself to concentrate on her partner, but it was a struggle.

 It was him.

-Her heart was beating at double speed.
+Her heart beat at twice its normal speed.
 Not long ago, she had learnt his status.
-For Catherine, he was… well, he was, for all intents and purposes, unattainable, she knew, she really did.
+For Catherine, he was…well, he was, for all intents and purposes, unattainable.
 Nevertheless, he was everything a gentleman should be and more.
 Indeed, he was most handsome, his features having matured over the years.

 Catherine remembered their first encounter as if it had happened yesterday.